finn-wa/tahia/README.md

 # tahia - java formatter

+1. _(Maori)_ - to clear away, to sweep
-A Java formatter without the JVM startup time
+2. A Java formatter without the JVM startup time

-_(It's just the Eclipse formatter built with GraalVM Native Image)_

-Designed for saving time in commit hooks or CI.

 ---

-**tahia** _(Maori)_ - to clear away, to sweep
+Tahia compiles the Eclipse JDT formatter into a binary executable with useful CLI options.
+It's fast to start up, which is ideal for saving time in commit hooks and CLI scripts.